Manuel-Marquez1/reading-notes/201-notes/class02.md

 && is the **AND** operator and || is the **OR** operator.

 && will execute multiple conditions.
 On the other hand, || will execute one OR the other one.

+# Things I want to know more about

+1. I ant to know more about box properties & the box model.